Child, 4, dies after falling from Brooklyn building: NYPD

 BROOKLYN, N.Y.
 (WPIX) – A 4-year-old boy is dead after falling from the fourth floor of a building in Brooklyn Monday afternoon, police said.

-The incident happened on Farragut Road in East Flatbush just before 3 p.m., according to the NYPD.
+The incident happened on Farragut Road in East Flatbush just before 3 p.m., according to the New York Police Department.
 The child was found on the ground and pronounced dead at a hospital, police said.

 A witness said she heard two women and a man screaming after the child fell and saw them trying to perform CPR.